Skip to content

 This is what you might find inside a 2N2222 NPN transistor.
 In this case, the 'chip' of the transistor is connected to the outside via two leads and the body of the metal TO-18 package.

-This is a cross-section of another brand of 2N2222 transistors, also in the TO-18 metal package.
+- This is a cross-section of another brand of 2N2222 transistors, also in the TO-18 metal package.
 The transistor is comparatively small when compared to its through hole package, as you can see.
 The manufacture of smaller Surface Mount versions of Semiconductor was spurred by this fact.
 The package used for SMD components is smaller than you might think.
 This helps achieve smaller and more cost-effective PCBs.
-The downside to this move to SMD:

-1. There are no actual leads in the sense of leads that can pass through a hole on a PCB, with only solder providing the mechanism for keeping the part on board.
+- There are no actual leads in the sense of leads that can pass through a hole on a PCB, with only solder providing the mechanism for keeping the part on board.
+(This is not a massive problem as the mass of the device is less than the through hole one)

-2. SMD parts are small and often not easy to prototype with.
+- SMD parts are small and often difficult to prototype with.

 This is representative of the NPN BJT.
 It looks like two PN diodes as a sandwich.
 In other words, both the Collector — Base & the Emitter — Base junctions act as diodes, and can be used as such if, and only when, just two terminals are used.